March 28, 2021 by The Bearded Team

 By keeping up to date with what’s happening in the world of your target audience you can create campaigns that are relevant and meaningful.
 Whether that is the pandemic pushing previously internet-illiterate consumers online, or younger generations demanding more diverse representation in advertising, being aware of these changes and being willing to test and adapt creative messaging ensures your brand stays relevant in whatever market you are selling into.

+So, how do you create the right audience profile for your paid media campaign?
 In short, don’t rely on assumptions; build audiences based on data; test, learn and keep an open mind!